andreasdanielmatt/citizen-quest-revision/doc/dialogues.md

 - `cond` (string, optional): A logical expression (see below).
 - `text` (string | object, required): The text to display.
+- `class` (string | array, optional): One or more classes that are set when the response is displayed.
 - `set` (string | array, optional): One or more flags that are set when the response is selected.
 - `thenText` (string | object, optional): A text that will be displayed after the response is selected.
+- `thenClass` (string | array, optional): One or more classes that are set when the `thenText` is displayed.
 - `then` (string, optional): The ID of the next node to transition to.

 The player is offered all responses that have a `cond` that is true, up to the maximum number.